w3c/csswg-drafts/css-conditional-5/scroll_state_explainer.md

 - [Author request on github](https://github.com/w3c/csswg-drafts/issues/6400)

-#### Open questions

-- Should `none` keyword be removed?
-Then we can use `inline-start` and `block-start` as initial values.

-In case if the answer to the question above is yes:

-- Values `any`, `X`, `Y`, `block` and `inline` will always match, so there would be no point of having them.
-- Should we match `inline-start` or `block-start` if there is no horizontal/vertical scroller, i.e. if we have latin script and only vertical scroller, should we match `inline-start` initially?

 #### Active scroll direction

 The proposed `direction` feature matches the state of the most recent